 While we do not subscribe to the 1970s analogy (for one, energy had a much bigger share of economic activity than it is today), a significant jump in energy prices can nevertheless be a significant challenge to financial market assets.

-One potential hedge here are energy sector equities.
+One potential hedge here is energy sector equities.
 While we do not see them as a preferred sector in our base case, their relatively high correlation with oil prices arguably makes them an attractive hedge against an energy price surge.

 This can be a source of worry because the yen’s low yields have made it popular as a source of funding.
 This raises questions over the degree to which other global asset classes may be impacted should the cost of this funding rise sharply and suddenly.
 Of course, the Bank of Japan has been at pains to ensure bond yields rise only slowly following its recent policy shift, but the risk of a more sudden move in the currency is not off the table.